Tarrasch/scalegrease/README.md

 ======

 Running a batch computation involves multiple steps and considerations.
-For the first iteration, we will address the deployment, run, and debug scopes, described below.
+For the first iteration, we will address the deployment, execution, and debug scopes, described below.
 For the other scopes, we will use existing (Spotify) infrastructure, e.g. crontabs and Luigi, for the near future.
 Regarding Luigi, it has a rich set of functionality, and parts of it will likely be used, at least for the foreseeable future.